tc39/proposal-decorators/README.md

 ### Will decorators let you access private fields and methods?

-The champion group feels very strongly that decorator access to private fields and methods in various different ways is very important, and we're trying to provide it as soon as possible.
-This proposal does not include any built-in decorators that would provide the primitives to access private fields or methods (beyond wrapping them).
-We hope to provide this capability with future built-in decorators.
-See [NEXTBUILTINS.md](./NEXTBUILTINS.md#expose).
+Yes: The `@expose` decorator is the core building block for accessing private fields and methods, but it does not allow new private fields or methods to be defined.
+Further capabilities are discussed in [NEXTBUILTINS.md](./NEXTBUILTINS.md).
 The focus of this proposal is on the *infrastructure* for built-in and user-defined decorators, and a minimum of functionality is provided.

 ### When are decorators evaluated?